The internet is an exciting and liberating place for a young person still learning about the world.

 1. Consider different ‘rules’ for different times

-In the 1970s and 1980s, the American Paediatric Association set very specific guidelines around screen time and TV.
-In the current online environment, however, those rules no longer make sense in an age of mobile media.
+In the 1970s and 1980s, the American Academy of Paediatrics set very specific guidelines around screen time and TV.
+In the current age of mobile media, however, those rules no longer make sense.

 Amanda Third, Associate Professor in the Institute for Culture and Society at Western Sydney University, says that understanding that children do not readily see the distinction between ‘going on or offline’ helps parents see how different the context is today.